Neem Oil for Houseplants: Safe Use, DIY Spray & Pest Control Tips

 Can I use neem oil on houseplants year-round?

-Yes, but reduce frequency in winter when growth slows.
-Use only on healthy plants, and always spray in the morning or evening to avoid sun damage.
+Yes, you can use neem oil on houseplants year-round, but reduce the frequency in winter when growth slows.
+Use it only on healthy plants, and spray in the morning or evening to reduce the risk of leaf damage.

-Is it safe for edible herbs grown indoors?
+Is neem oil safe for edible herbs grown indoors?